 - Lastly and most importantly, am I letting my heart rule my head? ^

 When buying a car, it is important to look at the whole financial equation, because the purchase price does not represent the entire cost of a car.
-There's a range of other bills that you can expect either immediately or soon after your purchase.
+There's a range of other expenses that you can expect either immediately or soon after your purchase.

 Whether you buy new or second-hand, you will encounter government charges.
 State governments levy stamp duty and either a registration fee or a transfer fee if the vehicle is already registered.